-The SUMM Project is a five-year, Global Affairs Canada funded project that launched in April 2016.
+The SUMM Project is a six-year, Global Affairs Canada funded project that launched in April 2016.
 The Project’s ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s MoMP at operational and strategic levels.
 The Project includes four Strategic Outcomes in order to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia.